sashastadler/crunge-notes/Notes/Adventure Log.md

 Talked to the lawmaster for information.
 Decided to go to [tower](Locations/Green%20Orchard.md#Tower) outside of Green Orchard and got lost a bit on the way.
 During the night, [Jerry](Characters/NPCs/Jerry.md) was acting weird and a mysterious person attacked [Cusdakesh](Characters/PCs/Cusdakesh%20Greyskull.md) and disappeared.
 Jerry ran off into the woods.
 In the morning, continued to the tower, where we found undead Jerry.
 Jerry exploded and became a spirit whom we fought.
-Found a tablet (containing the spell and carvings in the tower.
+Found a tablet (containing the spell Plane Shift) and carvings in the tower.
+Decided to camp out in the tower to see if people show up during the night.
+Several creatures showed up during the night.
 Imp? in the tower directed us to go to [Nova Stygium](Locations/Nova%20Stygium.md).